Code-Institute-Submissions/project-3/README.md

 ### **What I plan to achieve? - An overview**
 The first decision I felt I have to make is wether to use a text-based or a picture-based riddle.
 I did a google search and I found some material that I can use as a picture-based riddle game.
 I also thought that a picture-based would be more attractive to a wide range of users of different ages.
 I decided to go down this route.
+See [credits](#credits) for these pictures.

 Then I sketched a few layouts (pencil and paper) to get a general feel of how I would get the game to flow and an idea of layout of various parts.
-I sketched the logic of the game using a flow diagram.
+I sketched the logic of the game using a [flow diagram](#game-logic-flow-diagram).

 The game will randomly select 10 riddles from a pool of riddles.
 The user will be presented with the first riddle.
 The user has to write the answer for the riddle and submit the answer by pressing a button.
 An option to pass is also provided.